go-training/drone-tutorial/installation/install-with-github.md

-# Install Drone with Github
+# Install Drone with GitHub

 ## How to register OAuth application